 And when the #MeToo movement came along, I felt conflicted.
 On the one hand, it was great that so many high-profile men in various industries were being taken to task for their gross and often illegal behavior.
 And yet, why was everyone else being held accountable except for our president?
 What message was that sending?
 You can’t work in Hollywood if you’re a sexual predator, but you can become the commander in chief.

 Fast-forward a few months to when Brave New Films contacted me regarding its documentary about Trump.
 Did I want to speak up again after the first time didn’t seem to make a difference?
 Just like I have in the past, I made my decision based on the fact that staying quiet would have meant tacitly normalizing and excusing Trump’s behavior.
 It was also important to me that I show the other women who have spoken out that I believed in them and supported them.

 Now I’m waiting for Congress to show that it believes us and supports us as well.
 Because if our Senators and Representatives choose to stay quiet, if they choose not to investigate Trump’s history of sexual misconduct, then they will be the ones saying that his behavior is ultimately OK.
 And trust me, it is not.

-Samantha Holvey is a former Miss North Carolina USA (2006) and currently the Director of Community & Education at Workgroup for Electronic Data Interchange (WEDI), the leading authority on the use of health IT to improve healthcare information exchange.
-She has a B.A. in Mass Communication from Campbell University, a graduate certificate in Political Psychology from George Washington University, and an Executive Master of Healthcare Leadership (EMHL) degree from Brown University.
+Samantha Holvey is a former Miss North Carolina USA (2006) and currently the director of community and education at Workgroup for Electronic Data Interchange, the leading authority on the use of health IT to improve health care information exchange.
+She has a B.A. in mass communication from Campbell University, a graduate certificate in political psychology from George Washington University, and an executive master of health care leadership degree from Brown University.